Epitech-Nantes-Tek3/A-equals-l-squared/CONTRIBUTING.md

 * Everybody working on the project with you must be able to understand on what you are working within minutes.
 If you can split a function in two, you must do it !

-* Your code must respect the Clang format.
-It's necessary to be able to compile on Windows.
-While coding, press at the same time CTRL+MAJ+I to apply the format !
+* To have the same code format, your code must respect the given Clang format.

 ## Documentation Rules